-The target compensation opportunity for ZelnickMedia under the 2017 Management Agreement considered the Company's need for a senior leadership team that can provide financial and technology acumen as well as management of creative talent.
-This is a unique combination of skills that creates a limited pool of candidates, and has resulted in the Board of Directors' decision to provide a competitive compensation opportunity for ZelnickMedia.
+The target compensation opportunity for ZMC under the Management Agreement takes into consideration the Company's need for a senior leadership team that can provide financial and technology acumen as well as management of creative talent.
+This is a unique combination of skills that creates a limited pool of candidates, and has resulted in the Board of Directors' decision to provide a competitive compensation opportunity for ZMC.
 However, this compensation opportunity is contingent on achieving superior performance.

-Services Provided by ZelnickMedia
+Services Provided by ZMC

-The provisions of the 2017 Management Agreement establish the payments and benefits to which ZelnickMedia is entitled as consideration for providing certain valuable and unique services.
+The provisions of the Management Agreement establish the payments and benefits to which ZMC is entitled as consideration for providing certain valuable and unique services.
 These services include:

-- Executive management and leadership delivered through the services of Executive Chairman and CEO Strauss Zelnick and President Karl Slatoff. - Resources of other ZelnickMedia partners that may provide services and advice to the Company on an as-needed basis. - First access to certain deal opportunities as they are identified by ZelnickMedia. - · Elevated market positioning due to the industry relationships of ZelnickMedia.
+- · Executive management and leadership delivered through the services of Executive Chairman and CEO Strauss Zelnick and President Karl Slatoff. - · Resources of other ZMC partners that may provide services and advice to the Company on an as-needed basis. - · First access to certain deal opportunities as they are identified by ZMC. - · Elevated market positioning due to the industry relationships of ZMC.

-The Board of Directors and Compensation Committee believe that the services provided by ZelnickMedia, inclusive of the services of Mr. Zelnick and Mr. Slatoff, are a competitive advantage to Take-Two.
-The Board of Directors and the Compensation Committee regularly evaluate the relationship with ZelnickMedia to ensure that it is still the appropriate management structure for the Company.
+The Board of Directors and Compensation Committee believe that the services provided by ZMC, inclusive of the services of Mr. Zelnick and Mr. Slatoff, are a competitive advantage to Take-Two.
+The Board of Directors and the Compensation Committee regularly evaluate the relationship with ZMC to ensure that it is still the appropriate management structure for the Company.
 To facilitate this review:

-- At least annually, the Compensation Committee interviews a broad spectrum of Company management to seek feedback on the performance of Mr. Zelnick and Mr. Slatoff and the relationship with ZelnickMedia, generally. - · Feedback from Company management is discussed in executive sessions of the Board of Directors. - The Lead Independent Director regularly engages with members of the senior management team to discuss the business strategy of the Company in greater detail and provide additional guidance to such members of management.
+- At least annually, the Compensation Committee interviews a broad spectrum of Company management to seek feedback on the performance of Mr. Zelnick and Mr. Slatoff and the relationship with ZMC, generally. - · Feedback from Company management is discussed in executive sessions of the Board of Directors. - The Lead Independent Director regularly engages with members of the senior management team to discuss the business strategy of the Company in greater detail and provide additional guidance to such members of management.

-Fiscal 2019 Fees and Incentives to ZelnickMedia
+Fiscal 2022 Fees and Incentives to ZMC

-During fiscal 2019, in accordance with the 2017 Management Agreement, ZelnickMedia received an annual management fee, had the opportunity to receive an annual performance-based incentive, the payment of which is linked solely to an objective company performance measure, and received a long-term incentive equity grant in a combination of time-based vesting RSUs and performance-based vesting RSUs.
+During fiscal 2022, in accordance with the 2017 Management Agreement, ZMC received an annual management fee, had the opportunity to receive an annual performance-based incentive, the payment of which is linked solely to an objective company performance measure, and received a long-term incentive equity grant in a combination of time-based vesting RSUs and performance-based vesting RSUs.

-Compensation to ZelnickMedia for fiscal 2019 under the 2017 Management Agreement is summarized below:
+Compensation to ZMC in fiscal 2022 under the 2017 Management Agreement is summarized below:

+Annual Annual Incentive Performance- Management Fee Compensation Based RSUs Time-Based RSUs Total Compensation \$ 3,100,000 (1) \$ 6,717,257 (2) \$ 10,725,000 (3) \$ 8,775,000 \$ 29,317,257

-- (1) Fixed annual fee per the 2017 Management Agreement. - (2) Adjusted EBITDA achieved was 131.5% of budgeted target, which was less than the maximum of 150% of budgeted target.
-As a result, ZelnickMedia earned between the target and maximum annual incentive. - (3) Grant made on April 13, 2018 and amount assumes that the target TSR performance, Recurrent Consumer Spending performance and sales performance in connection with the releases of IP vesting criteria for the performance-based RSUs are met, resulting in the vesting of 105,123 RSUs.
-If the maximum vesting criteria for all of the performance-based RSUs are met, 210,246 RSUs would vest.
+(1) Fixed annual fee per the 2017 Management Agreement.

+(2) Adjusted EBITDA achieved was approximately 140% of budgeted target, which was less than the maximum of 150% of budgeted target.
+As a result, ZMC earned between the target and maximum annual incentive.
-2017 ZelnickMedia Management Agreement

-As previously noted, on November 17, 2017, the Company and ZelnickMedia entered into the 2017 Management Agreement, effective January 1, 2018, which superseded the prior 2014 Management Agreement.
-For a full description of the 2017 Management Agreement, refer to "Certain Relationships and Related Transactions-Management Agreement."
+(3) Grant made on April 13, 2021.
+Amount reported assumes that target TSR, Recurrent Consumer Spending and IP performance achievement is met, resulting in the vesting of 62,097 RSUs.
+If the maximum performance achievement is met, 124,194 RSUs would vest.